Loading...

 What's the same and what's different about them?
 Well, that's right.

-It's exactly the same shape as what we've just used, isn't it?
-However, this has been separated into three different colours this time.
+It's exactly the same shape as what we've just used isn't it?
+However this has been separated into three different colours this time so each layer looks slightly different.

 Let's work through this and think about how we could calculate it this time.

-Hopefully we can see that in one layer, for example, the blue one, there are two rows and there are four columns.
+Hopefully we can see that in one layer for example the blue one there are two rows and there are four columns.

-And how many layers are there all together?
-That's right, there's three layers this time, aren't there?
-So we can represent this as two multiplied by four multiplied by three.
+So we could represent this as 2 multiplied by 4 and how many layers are there altogether?
+That's right there's three layers this time aren't there?
+So we can represent this as 2 multiplied by 4 multiplied by 3.

-The four represents a number the columns, and the three represents the number of layers this time, doesn't it?
-So we could say that two multiplied by four multiplied by three is equal to eight multiplied by three.
+The two as we know represents the number of rows, the four represents the number of columns and the three represents the number of layers this time doesn't it?
+So we could say that 2 multiplied by 4 multiplied by 3 is equal to 8 multiplied by 3 and again that would be equal to 24.

 Let's see how we could represent that.